 2. Revision of the Code of Ethics by JICPA

-Referring to revisions made to the IESBA Code of Ethics, the JICPA amended its Code of Ethics in July 2022 by integrating the original Code of Ethics with three sets of guidelines on Independence, Conflicts of Interest, and Non-Compliance, as well as by adding and modifying a number of individual rules.
+Referring to revisions made to the IESBA Code of Ethics, the JICPA amended its Code of Ethics in July 2022.
 Major additions and modifications to individual rules include matters related to compensation and non-assurance activities.